WebDevStudios/WDS-Hero-Widget/README.md

 ## 1.0-dev (Currently in Development)

+- Sliders now use `background-size: cover` to fit images in the container
+- Disable Slider CPT/Sliders and Widget UI using filters
-- Can place Heros on page with heading, sub-heading, and call to action button
+- Place Heros on page with heading, sub-heading, and call to action button
-- Can use using [https://github.com/WebDevStudios/WDS-Hero-Widget/blob/master/wds-hero-widget.php#L146](shortcodes, template tags), or Widgets
+- Use shortcodes, template tags, or Widget UI
-- Can configure sliding images to use as the background of the Hero
+- Configure sliding images to use as the background of the Hero
-- Can customize content through shortcode and [custom filters](https://github.com/WebDevStudios/WDS-Hero-Widget/blob/master/class-wds-hero-widget.php#L190)
+- Customize content through shortcodes and custom filters